 Comprehensive analysis of the buy-in market

-In the October edition of the Buy-in monitoring service we share our usual pricing analysis as well as providing an insight into the latest buy-in activity and how we anticipate this will develop as the year progresses.
+In this edition of our buy-in monitoring service, we share our usual pricing analysis as well as providing an insight into the latest buy-in activity and how we anticipate this will develop as the year progresses.
 This quarter's headlines include: